-- 1. Capture heat and water vapor as close to its source as possible because it will require less exhaust air flow than diluting it later. - 2.
-Minimize the amount of air exhausted to reduce energy costs. - 3.
+- 1. Capture heat and water vapor as close to its source as possible because it will require less exhaust airflow than diluting it later. - 2.
+Direct all exhaust to atmosphere outside of the machine room, after reclaiming its heat for processes or building supply air heating. - 3.
+Minimize the amount of air exhausted to reduce energy costs. - 4.
 Move air from areas of low heat and water vapor concentrations to areas of high heat and water vapor concentrations: dry-end-to-wet-end and tending-side-to-drive-side.
-Introduce air into the building such that it removes as much heat and water vapor as practical before being exhausted. - 4.
-A balance of supply and exhaust systems is required for either any ventilation system to function as designed. - 5.
+Introduce air into the building such that it removes as much heat and water vapor as practical before being exhausted. - 5.
+A balance between supply and exhaust systems is required for any ventilation system to function as designed. - 6.
 General ventilation should primarily be used for comfort control, with water vapor control usually a secondary consideration.
-Dilution ventilation reduces overall water vapor concentration and temperature. - 6.
-Use make-up air for personnel ventilation only. - 7.
-Supply air should have sufficient volume and heat to prevent condensate and fog from forming. - 8.
+Dilution ventilation reduces overall water vapor concentration and temperature. - 7.
+Use make-up air for personnel ventilation only. - 8.
+Supply air should have sufficient volume and heat to prevent condensate and fog from forming. - 9.
 Displace heat and water vapor from operating personnel zones with large quantities of make-up air.
 Distribute air directly to work zone (below 10 feet) to provide effective dilution ventilation.
-Avoid high velocity discharges, which entrain warm and humid air streams. - 9.
-Care should be taken to avoid unintentional short-circuiting. - 10.
+Avoid high velocity discharges, which entrain warm and humid air streams. - 10.
+Care should be taken to avoid unintentional short-circuiting. - 11.
 The exhaust discharge, whether local or general, should be directed so as to reduce the possibility of reentry.
-Exhaust discharges should be located away from windows and air intakes. - 11.
-Avoid locating ventilation ducts in the upper building levels unless insulated. - 12.
-Perform regular maintenance on ventilation equipment and systems to ensure optimum performance. - 13.
+Exhaust discharges should be located away from windows and air intakes. - 12.
+Avoid locating ventilation ducts in the upper building levels unless insulated. - 13.
+Perform regular maintenance on ventilation equipment and systems to ensure optimum performance. - 14.
 Test ventilation systems periodically to ensure they continue to operate as designed.